ajdanaher/state-affair-srv/README.md

 - I have implemented a well known middleware 'helmet' which brings multiple implementations by default.
 Please look at response and check how many headers response have.
 Most of them are coming because of helmet middle ware.
 - I have implemented verification logic for the incoming data.
 Currently i am checking only length and presence of fields in the body but this will be inhanced and we should check other things also like if we have any script or anything in the message body.
 - In Current implementation i am allowing localhost:3000 to allow post message to the app server this is because i will be implementing Front End UI app running on port 3000 on local host.
 Again it is dev implementation right now and prod implementation will have differnet value.
+- Cache back fill is not implemented yet and that is recommended.
+Basically if data is not present in cache then fallback is remote database.
+But cache backfill will insure that cache is populated with that data also so next time if user ask for the data, it is present in the cache.

 Extra Considerations: